-phone will be shown.
-Tap on one of those files to unarchive it.
+archive it.
 The app will automatically unzip this and, if successful, add the project to the list of projects on the phone.

 Please note that while the import will not overwrite an existing project, it does not ensure the project name not already in use.
 This may lead to several projects having the same name.
 In the list of .fm.zip file, swipe to delete archives that are no longer needed.